On the Home-Space Problem for Petri Nets and its Ackermannian Complexity: Introduction

-The reachability problem for Petri nets can be easily generalized to semilinear sets, a class of geometrical sets that coincides with the sets definable in the Presburger arithmetic~\cite{GS-PACIF66}.
-The semilinear reachability problem for Petri nets asks, given a Petri net $A$, and (presentations of) semilinear sets of configurations $\vec{X}$,$\vec{Y}$ if there exists an execution from a configuration in $\vec{X}$ to a configuration in $\vec{Y}$.
-Denoting by $\post(\vec{X})$ the configurations reachable from $\vec{X}$ and by $\pre(\vec{Y})$ the configurations that can reach a configuration in $\vec{Y}$, the semilinear reachability problem is equivalent to decide if the intersection $\post(\vec{X})\cap\pre(\vec{Y})$ is empty.
-This problem can be easily reduced to classical (instances when $\vec{X}$ and $\vec{Y}$ are singleton) reachability problems for Petri nets.
+The reachability problem for Petri nets can be generalized to semilinear sets, a class of geometrical sets that coincides with the sets definable in Presburger arithmetic~\cite{GS-PACIF66}.
+The semilinear reachability problem for Petri nets asks, given a Petri net $A$ and (presentations of) semilinear sets of configurations $\vec{X}$,$\vec{Y}$, if there exists an execution from a configuration in $\vec{X}$ to a configuration in $\vec{Y}$.
+Denoting by $\post(\vec{X})$ the set of configurations reachable from $\vec{X}$ and by $\pre(\vec{Y})$ the set of configurations that can reach a configuration in $\vec{Y}$, the semilinear reachability problem thus asks, in fact, if the intersection $\post(\vec{X})\cap\pre(\vec{Y})$ is nonempty (which is equivalent to the non-emptiness of $X\cap\pre(\vec{Y})$ or $\post(\vec{X})\cap \vec{Y}$).
+This problem can be easily reduced to the classical reachability problem for Petri nets (where $\vec{X}$ and $\vec{Y}$ are singletons).

-The semilinear home-space problem is a problem that seems to be similar to the semilinear reachability problem at a first sight.
-This problem asks, given a Petri net $A$, and two semilinear sets $\vec{X},\vec{H}$, if every configuration reachable from $\vec{X}$ can reach $\vec{H}$.
-This problem is equivalent to prove the inclusion $\post(\vec{X})\subseteq \pre(\vec{H})$.
-In 1989, Davide de Frutos Escrig and Colette Johnen proved that the semilinear home-space problem is decidable for instances where $\vec{X}$ is a singleton set and $\vec{H}$ is a finite union of linear sets using the same periods and let open the general case.
-The decidability status of the home-space problem stays open for several years.
-In fact, it was unclear if the general problem should be decidable since the inclusion (in fact also the equality) problem $\post(\vec{X})\subseteq\textsc{pre}^*_B(\vec{H})$ is undecidable even when $\vec{X}$ and $\vec{H}$ are singleton sets and the dimensions of the Petri nets $A,B$ are fixed to some small values~\cite{DBLP:journals/tcs/Jancar95}.
+The semilinear home-space problem is a problem that seems to be similar to the semilinear reachability problem at first sight.
+This problem asks, given a Petri net $A$, and two semilinear sets $\vec{X},\vec{H}$, if every configuration reachable from $\vec{X}$ can reach $\vec{H}$, hence if $\post(\vec{X})\subseteq \pre(\vec{H})$.
+In 1989, David de Frutos Escrig and Colette Johnen~\cite{EscrigJohnen89} proved that the semilinear home-space problem is decidable for instances where $\vec{X}$ is a singleton set and $\vec{H}$ is a finite union of linear sets using the same periods; they left the general case open.
+In fact, the general problem seems close to the decidability/undecidability border, since the reachability set inclusion problem, which can be viewed as asking if $\post(\vec{x})\subseteq\textsc{pre}^*_B(\vec{y})$ where $A,B$ are Petri nets of the same dimension (i.e., with the same sets of places), is undecidable~\cite{Baker73,DBLP:journals/tcs/Hack76}, even when the dimension of $A,B$ is fixed to a~small value~\cite{DBLP:journals/tcs/Jancar95}.